 A cumulative Final Exam will be written on campus during the final week of class.
 The date, location and exact time are still to be determined.
 An announcement will be made on Avenue once a room has been booked.
-If you choose to complete the optional research participation (see below), the weight of your final examination will be reduced from 60% to 55%.
+If you choose to complete the optional research participation (see below), the weight of your final examination will be reduced by up to 5%.
+If you choose to complete the multiple choice question writing through PeerWise the weight of your exam will be reduced by a further 5%.
 The Final Exam covers material presented in web modules and assigned readings from the entire term.